 Patient Care: Student understands the provider-patient relationship within the context of a telemedicine encounter.
 Student understands the process of Informed consent for telemedicine services.
 Student understands privacy and confidentiality (HIPPA) within the context of telemedicine.
 Student demonstrates awareness of technology pitfalls and privacy (not all technology is HIPPA compliant-text, email).
 Student understands the importance of screening other family members and or care takers accompanying the patient (for health provision, risk assessment, and privacy purposes).
 Student is capable to take a standard history.
 Student considers patient site and geographic location factors.
 Student considers patient site and geographic factors.
-Student considers patient culture, values, behaviors and technological needs/preferences (social determinants of health).
-Student understands the importance of assessing patient safety and stratify risk factors remotely (unstable patient, suicidal risk, safety of surrounding area).
+Student considers patient considers patient considers patient considers patient of assessing patient safety and stratify risk factors remotely (unstable patient, suicidal risk, safety of surrounding area).
 Considers the appropriateness of the telemedicine encounter and its limitations.